muraca/neo4j-fraud-detection/documentation.md

 2. For each terminal identify the possible fraudulent transactions *occurred in the current month*.
-    The fraudulent transactions are those whose import is higher than 50% of the import of the transactions executed on the same terminal in the last month.
+    The fraudulent transactions are those whose import is higher than 50% of the average import of the transactions executed on the same terminal in the last month.

     For this request, two different Cypher queries are needed.